Austin Riley Player Props: Braves vs. Brewers

 Austin Riley At The Plate

-- In 39.2% of his games this season, Riley has picked up at least one RBI.
-In 16 of those games (16.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Riley has driven in a run in 38 games this year (38.0%), including 16 games with more than one RBI (16.0%).
+He has also driven in three or more of his team's runs in five contests.

-- In 51 of 97 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.